MaayanLab/clustergrammer/README.md

 }
 ```

-Additional 'views' of the clustergram are encoded in the optional 'views' value at the base level of the visualization json.
+Optional 'views' of the clustergram are encoded in the 'views' value at the base level of the visualization json.
 These views are used to store filtered versions of the matrix - the links are shared but the views have their own row_nodes/col_nodes.
 The view attributes are stored in the view object (e.g. N_row_sum).
 Views are discussed in the python module [section](#clustergrammer-python-module).

 ```
 "views":[